tormath1/sysext-tutorial/hands-on-1/README_Flatcar.md

 For this hands on, we will be using a Fedora CoreOS system.

-If you are attending KubeCon London, you can create a Flatcar Container Linux virtual machine using the command `launch_fcos`:
+You can create a Flatcar Container Linux virtual machine using the command `launch_fcos`:

 ```
 labuserX@sysext-lab:~$ launch_flatcar